xairy/unlockdown/README.md

 [  175.953621] rootkit: module verification failed: signature and/or required key missing - tainting kernel [  175.953975] rootkit successfully loaded
 ```

+## No license

+The code in this repository comes with no attached license: parts of it are taken from random places all over the Internet and have unknown or conflicting licenses.
+Do not use this code if you care about legal consequences.